Anne Elizabeth Barnes

-Presiding Judge Barnes has served on the Judicial Council of Georgia's Standing Committee on Policy and its Budget Committee, the Chief Justice's Commission on Professionalism, the Domestic Violence Committee of the Judicial Council of Georgia, and has been a member of the Council of Chief Judges of the State Courts of Appeal.
-She has also chaired the Judicial Section of the Atlanta Bar Association's and has served on the Supreme Court's Commission on Interpreters.
+Presiding Judge Barnes has served on the Judicial Council of Georgia's Standing Committee on Policy and its Budget Committee, the Chief Justice's Commission on Professionalism, and the Domestic Violence Committee of the Judicial Council of Georgia, and has been a member of the Council of Chief Judges of the State Courts of Appeal.
+She also chaired the Judicial Section of the Atlanta Bar Association and served on the Supreme Court's Commission on Interpreters.

 Judge Barnes is a member of the American Bar Association, the State Bar of Georgia, the Atlanta and, DeKalb, and Gate City Bar Associations.
 Presiding Judge Barnes is a Fellow of the Lawyers Foundation of Georgia, a Master of the Bleckley Inn of Court, and a member of the National Association of Women Judges, the Lawyers Club of Atlanta, and the Old Warhorse Lawyers Club.
 She is a 2006 graduate of Leadership Atlanta.

-Presiding Judge Barnes has been recognized for her service by the Women in the Profession Committee of the Atlanta Bar Association, the Young Lawyers Division of the State Bar of Georgia, and Justice Served.
+Presiding Judge Barnes has been recognized for her service by the DeKalb Bar Association, the Women in the Profession Committee of the Atlanta Bar Association, the Young Lawyers Division of the State Bar of Georgia, and Justice Served.
 In 2012 she received the Romae Turner Powell Judicial Service Award.